our vision

 Who came up with this idea?

-The idea for the community foundation resulted from Envision Chaffee County, a collaboration among county citizens, local agencies, nonprofit organizations, and the local government concerned about the challenges of undeniable growth in our community.
+The idea for the community foundation resulted from a community strategic planning process - a collaboration among county citizens, local agencies, nonprofit organizations, and the local government convening about the challenges and opportunities of the undeniable growth in our community.
 Participants overwhelmingly agreed that a Community Foundation would support the initiatives that were conceived to address issues identified during the process.
 And we believe a foundation can do much more.

-The Chaffee County Community Foundation (CCCF) will increase overall philanthropy in our region.
-It will support our nonprofit organizations, connect donors to community needs, build permanent charitable funds, and bring people together to solve community problems.
+The Chaffee County Community Foundation (CCCF) inspires local philanthropy, empowers the community by investing in the local nonprofit sector, and plays a leadership role in navigating community crisis.
+CCCF supports our nonprofit organizations, connects donors to community needs, manages permanent charitable funds, and brings people together to solve community problems.

 Here’s an example: Jane Donor is passionate about young people and keeping them here in the valley.
 In fact, she feels that in Chaffee County there should be an avenue for students who are interested in the trades to get help attending a community college.
 With CCCF’s help, she sets up a charitable fund and each spring awards scholarships to deserving individuals.
 Mission accomplished.